theNewDynamic/oregonsadventurecoast.com/content/blog/2015-08-06-20-things-to-do-on-the-cheap-or-free-on-oregons-south-coast.md

 image: ''

 ---
-You’ve hear that old saying, “The best things in life are free…” and it’s true!
+You’ve heard that old saying, “The best things in life are free…” and it’s true!
 Some of our favorite attractions and most treasured resources here on Oregon’s South Coast are completely free of charge or very inexpensive to enjoy.
 From free festivals and outdoor concerts to movies and screenings, there is something for everyone.

 So if you are ready to explore and unwind while giving your savings account a much needed break, check out these ideas for cheap or free entertainment in Coos Bay, North Bend, and Charleston Oregon.